 If the transaction monitoring system detects a sort of high risk, activities should feed back into the system to reflect on the customer risk score.

 Q: In the FFIEC ‘Customer Due Diligence’, it states “An understanding based on “categories of customers” means that for certain lower-risk customers, the bank’s understanding of the nature and purpose of a customer relationship can be developed by inherent or self-evident information such as the type of customer, the type of account opened, or the service or product offered.

 The question is, in general for an FI that offers a single product (i.e. on-line loans), which is inherently low-risk – can an FI document that as such, and not be ‘required’ to have a customer risk profile (customer risk rating) at on-boarding?

-A: Depending on the actual type of financial institution, if they are subject to the anti-money laundering regulations of the Bank Secrecy Act (BSA), then I believe they should individually risk rate their customers, even though they only offer one product.
+A: Depending on the actual type of financial institution, if they are subject to the anti-money laundering regulations of the BSA, then I believe they should individually risk rate their customers, even though they only offer one product.

 Q: At our institution, we struggle with the long-held view that the online account opening process exposes the bank to additional risk, considering that is now an accepted channel to open accounts.
 You would have to give everyone points for this channel, which means very little since everyone would have those same points.
 What is your view?